digital-abyss/daproxy/README.md

 ## Prerequisites

 * [Gradle 7.2](https://gradle.org/)
-* Java 11 - consider using [sdkman](https://sdkman.io/) to install/manage your Java version.
+* Java 11 - This was developed using [sdkman](https://sdkman.io/) to install/manage your Java version.

 ## Building